This handbook is written for a computer science student who wants to understand Eyeling as code and as a reasoning machine.

 [{}] for success or [] for failure)List operations are a common source of generators; numeric comparisons are tests.

-Below is a drop-in replacement for §11.3 “A tour of builtin families” that aims to be fully self-contained and to cover every builtin currently implemented in lib/engine.js (including the rdf:first / rdf:rest aliases).
+Below is a drop-in replacement for §11.3 “A tour of builtin families” that aims to be fully self-contained and to cover every builtin currently implemented in lib/builtins.js (including the rdf:first / rdf:rest aliases).

 Eyeling’s builtins are best thought of as foreign predicates: they look like ordinary N3 predicates in your rules, but when the engine tries to satisfy a goal whose predicate is a builtin, it does not search the fact store.
 Instead, it calls a piece of JavaScript that implements the predicate’s semantics.